 Poland's Allegro buys Czech online retailer Mall for $1 bln

-Nov 5 (Reuters) - Polish e-commerce group Allegro ALEP.WA has agreed to buy Czech online retailer Mall Group for 881 million euros ($1.02 billion) to create a regional platform in what would be its first significant international deal.
+Nov 5 (Reuters) - Polish e-commerce group Allegro ALEP.WA has agreed to buy Czech online retailer Mall Group for 881 million euros ($1.02 billion) to create a regional platform, sending its shares up as much as 11%.

-Operating across the Czech Republic, Slovakia, Hungary, Slovenia, Croatia and Poland, the merged company will gain wider access to an addressable retail market of 70 million people worth 1.14 trillion zlotys, Allegro said.
+Allegro's shares, which have fallen more than 40% this year amid competition jitters in its home market, were up 11% at 1234 GMT.

+The deal comes amid intensifying competition in Central Europe, with Amazon AMZN.O launching its Prime service last month in Poland and Sea Ltd's SE.N Shopee entering the country in September.

-"Buyers will benefit from the improved selection, price, and convenience, while a joint base of around 135,000 merchants will be able to 'list once, sell everywhere'," Allegro Chief Executive Officer François Nuyts said in a statement.
+"Buyers will benefit from the improved selection, price and convenience, while a joint base of around 135,000 merchants will be able to 'list once, sell everywhere'," Allegro Chief Executive Francois Nuyts said in a statement.

-Allegro's dominant position in Poland is being put to test following the entrance of online retail group Amazon AMZN.O and Sea Ltd's SE.N Shopee this year.
+Operating across the Czech Republic, Slovakia, Hungary, Slovenia, Croatia and Poland, the merged company will almost double its target retail market to 1.14 trillion zlotys ($285 billion) and 70 million people, Allegro said.

+"It (the deal) doubles the headroom for growth, and that means that all the innovations we're doing can scale much better and reach much more consumers, Nuyts told the media call.

 The final price might be increased by up to 50 million euros based on specific short-term objectives and the deal is expected to close in the second half of 2022.